Omirzaq Sarsenov: Political career

 In 1985, he became an MP of the Supreme Soviet of the Kazakh SSR where he served until being elected as MP of the Congress of People's Deputies of the Soviet Union in 1989.
-After the Congress of People's Deputies was dissolved in 1991, Sarsenov was reinstated as MP of the Surpeme Soviet of Kazakh SSR.
+After the Congress of People's Deputies was dissolved in 1991, Sarsenov was reinstated as MP of the Supreme Soviet of Kazakh SSR.
 On 15 December 1994, the founding congress of the People's Cooperative Party of Kazakhstan (QHKP) where Sarsenov was chosen to be the party's chairman.
 The QHKP managed to take 2 seats in the 1995 legislative election but eventually its political position weakened with the QHKP losing seat in 1999.
 Sarsenov offered for the party unite with other forces with centrist ideologies.
 On 9 November 2002, at the Extraordinary Congress of Otan, the party ended its existence and became merged with Otan.
 Sarsenov worked in President Nursultan Nazarbayev's campaign headquarters in 1999 and 2005 respectively.
 In 2005, he became a member of the Political Council of Otan and served as an advisor to the Prime Minister of Kazakhstan from 2008.